-Your life is rarely predictable.
-People change and expectations may change too.
+Life is rarely predictable.
+People change and expectations may change, too.
 A marital agreement created while you are both in a positive state of mind can help you to avoid conflict if divorce becomes necessary.
 Your marital agreement can detail how assets are divided and things are handled.
 This can be especially important in relation to spousal debt, wealth, or inheritance.

 How to Get a Prenuptial Agreement